rust-lang/rust/doc/tutorial-tasks.md

 let result = port.recv();
 ~~~~

-The `Port` and `Chan` pair created by `stream` enable efficient
+The `Port` and `Chan` pair created by `stream` enables efficient communication
-communication between a single sender and a single receiver, but
-multiple senders cannot use a single `Chan`, nor can multiple
+between a single sender and a single receiver, but multiple senders cannot use
-receivers use a single `Port`.
-What if our example needed to perform
+a single `Chan`, and multiple receivers cannot use a single `Port`.
+What if our
-multiple computations across a number of tasks?
-The following cannot
+example needed to computer multiple results across a number of tasks?
+The
-be written:
+following program is ill-typed:

 ~~~ {.xfail-test}
 # use task::{spawn};